 Typical schedule: breakfast, Lectures/practical work in the mornings. lunch, Excursions and visits in the afternoon.
 Day trips to historical sites with lunch on site.
-Rural countryside setting.
+Towns and rural countryside settings.

 16-day workshop fee:

 €2,760 EUR (approx. $3230 USD)

 - Includes: your stay (shared occupancy), meals (exception of 2 dinners & 1 lunch) transportation from and to Bari Airport or main Train Station and field trips, tuition and lectures, guided tours, entrance fees to art exhibitions, museums, and archeological sites.

 - Does not include: personal costs such as airfare, train fare, health insurance or spending money.

 - Centro Storico of Altamura, history and architecture

-- Unesco World Heritage Site of Matera and Museum of Art Palazzo Lanfranchi
+- Unesco World Heritage Site of Matera and its sassi

 - Rupestrian frescoed churches